-The first five yagyas in this program are performed every month, creating a steady and continuous field of support.
-Three additional yagyas are added each month to take advantage of especially auspicious dates as they arise in the Vedic calendar, allowing the program to respond dynamically to favorable cosmic timing.
+This series of yagyas are performed every month, creating a steady and continuous field of support.
+We arrange these yagyas to take advantage of especially auspicious dates as they arise in the Vedic calendar, allowing the program to respond dynamically to favorable cosmic timing.

 Includes the entire family.